HannimalCrackers/DHUM_73000/assignment2-mfp.md

 I decided to completely exclude the days that I didn’t have complete nutrition details.
 To accomplish this I set up a separate spreadsheet with a column titled Date and second column titled Nutrition Unknown.
 I filled this in with the dates for which I lacked complete information, and typed an X into the Nutrition Unknown column.
 I married this information to the MFP data by performing a left join on the Date field.

 Last, I needed to select a date range to analyze.
-My first day using MFP was October 9, 2017 but I didn’t capture everything I ate that day.
-So I decided to start my analysis on October 10, 2017 and look at all available information through the end of that year.
+My first completely tracked day using MFP was October 9, 2017.
+I decided to start my analysis on that date and look at all available information through the end of that year.

 &nbsp;